Jenever: Old and young

 There are two types of jenever: oude (old) and jonge (young).
 This is not a matter of aging, but of distilling techniques.
-Around 1900, it became possible to distill a high-grade type of alcohol almost neutral in taste, independent of the origin of the spirit.
-A worldwide tendency for a lighter and less dominant taste, as well as lower prices, led to the development of blended whisky in Scotland, and in the Netherlands to Jonge Jenever.
-During World War I, the lack of imported cereals – and hence malt – forced the promotion of this blend.
+Around 1900, it became possible to distill a high-grade type of alcohol that was almost neutral in taste, independent of the origin of the spirit.
+A worldwide tendency for a lighter and less dominant taste, as well as lower prices, led to the development of blended whisky in Scotland and in the Netherlands to Jonge Jenever.
+During World War I, the lack of imported cereals — and hence malt — forced the promotion of this blend.
 Alcohol derived from molasses from the sugar beet industry was used as an alternative to grain spirit.
-People started using the term oude for the old-style jenever, and jonge for the new style, which contains more grain instead of malt and can even contain plain sugar-based alcohol.
+People started using the terms oude for the old-style jenever and jonge for the new style, which contains more grain instead of malt and can even contain plain sugar-based alcohol.

 In modern times, jenever distilled from grain and malt only is labelled Graanjenever.
 Jonge jenever can contain no more than 15% malt wine and 10 grams of sugar per litre.
-Oude jenever must contain at least 15% malt wine, but no more than 20 g of sugar per litre.
-Korenwijn (grain wine) is a drink very similar to the 18th-century-style jenever, and is often matured for a few years in an oak cask; it contains from 51% to 70% malt wine and up to 20 g/L of sugar.
+Oude jenever must contain at least 15% malt wine but no more than 20 g of sugar per litre.
+Korenwijn (grain wine) is a drink very similar to the 18th-century-style jenever and is often matured for a few years in an oak cask; it contains from 51% to 70% malt wine and up to 20 g/L of sugar.
 Although the name oude jenever does not necessarily mean that the jenever is in fact old, there are some distilleries that age their jenever in oak barrels.

-About 90% of all Jonge Jenever sold on the market is a blend from malt wine produced by Filliers in Belgium, sugar beet or grain based ethyl alcohol from factories in Germany, France and (mostly) Russia, and water.
-Most of the bigger brands contain no malt wine, so resemble in essence vodka.
-Distilleries in Belgium and the Netherlands actually distilling jenever mostly produce limited volumes of specialty drinks.
+About 90% of all Jonge Jenever sold on the market is a blend of malt wine produced by Filliers in Belgium, sugar beet or grain based ethyl alcohol from factories in Germany, France, and (mostly) Russia, and water.
+Most of the bigger brands contain no malt wine, so they resemble, in essence, vodka.
+Distilleries in Belgium and the Netherlands actually distill jenever, which mostly produces limited volumes of specialty drinks.

+As of 2021, an estimated 98% of genever sold was jonge.

 Taste

 Jonge jenever has a neutral taste, like vodka, with a slight aroma of juniper and malt wine.
 Oude jenever has a smoother, very aromatic taste with malty flavours.
-Oude jenever is sometimes aged in wood; its malty, woody and smoky flavours resemble whisky.

-Different grains used in the production process – such as barley, wheat, spelt and rye – produce different flavoured jenevers.
+Oude jenever is sometimes aged in wood; its malty, woody, and smoky flavours resemble whisky.
+Different grains used in the production process — such as barley, wheat, spelt, and rye — produce different flavoured jenevers.
 The taste is sometimes enhanced by adopting barrels previously used for American whiskey.